alpacapp/sample-block/README.md

 {
-	"name": "Button", // Displayed in the blocks grid [required] "handle": "button", // A unique handle for the block [required] "author": "yawb", // Must be lowercase and only contain letters, numbers an the dash character [required] "category": "basic", // values: basic, media, advanced, header, footer [required] "description": "",
+	"name": "Button", // Displayed in the blocks grid [required] "handle": "button", // A unique handle for the block [required] "author": "alpacapp", // Must be lowercase and only contain letters, numbers an the dash character [required] "category": "basic", // values: basic, media, advanced, header, footer [required] "description": "",
 	"entry": "block.liquid", // Name of the html file of the block [required]